airslie/renalware-diaverum/README.md

 We also log result, payload, patient and hospital unit in the `diaverum.transmissions` table, so that is the first port of call when debugging issues.

+Note that although we drop the HL7 files in real-time into the SFTP folder, ready to send, this does not mean they are received in real-time at Diaverum.
+A cron job would normally schedule the SFTP sync.

 ### Other data